They Don't Know (Kirsty MacColl song): Comparison with Kirsty MacColl's original version

 In September 2021, Tracey Ullman confirmed on the BBC's Desert Island Discs radio programme that her version of "They Don't Know" contains the high note on the word "Baby" from Kirsty MacColl's original version.
-Ullman also used a previously existing MacColl backing track when recording her own version of MacColl's "Terry" in 1984.
-(Both versions of "Terry" were co-produced by MacColl.)

-Comparing the two versions, Ken Tucker of The Philadelphia Inquirer wrote "Ullman's rendition...makes [the song] palatable to American audiences by [replacing] McColl's fervent intensity with a bouncy cheerfulness & layers of...synthesizers...It's a cheerful throwback to the innocent hits of 1960s girl-group rock".
+Comparing the two versions, Ken Tucker of The Philadelphia Inquirer wrote "Ullman's rendition ... makes [the song] palatable to American audiences by [replacing] McColl's fervent intensity with a bouncy cheerfulness & layers of ... synthesizers ...
+It's a cheerful throwback to the innocent hits of 1960s girl-group rock".

 Video

 A video was filmed to promote Ullman's version of "They Don't Know" in which Paul McCartney made a cameo (McCartney had just completed filming Give My Regards to Broad Street in which Ullman had a cameo).
 Directed by Stiff Records president Dave Robinson, the video for "They Don't Know" had a storyline devised by Ullman herself in which she played a young woman in a blossoming romantic relationship with her working class, ne'er-do-well boyfriend in the 1960s.
-The video concludes with Ullman portraying the song's protagonist as a dowdy council estate (public housing) type mother (not unlike her character Betty Tomlinson from the comedy sketch show Three of a Kind), unkempt, heavily pregnant and shopping for groceries in her slippers, her life of domestic drudgery sustained only by her fantasy of being in a relationship with her idol Paul McCartney.
+The video concludes with Ullman portraying the song's protagonist as a dowdy council estate (public housing) type mother (not unlike her character Betty Tomlinson from the comedy sketch show Three of a Kind, unkempt, heavily pregnant and shopping for groceries in her slippers, her life of domestic drudgery sustained only by her fantasy of being in a relationship with her idol Paul McCartney.

 The comical video was voted the second best video of 1983 by readers of Smash Hits magazine (beaten only by Duran Duran's "Union of the Snake" video), Ullman was voted Best Female Singer, and the song was voted fourth Best Single of 1983.